Seventh-day Adventist interfaith relations: Relationship with the Serbian Orthodox Church

 In 2003 there was meeting in Belgrade between Jan Paulsen (president of the Seventh-day Adventist world church), Patriarch Pavle and Stanislav Hočevar, Roman Catholic archbishop of Belgrade.

 "Mutual respect must continue between the Adventist Church and the Orthodox Church in Serbia in order to protect religious liberty, Paulsen said.
 The conversation between the two leaders was informal, amicable and cordial, and covered brief exchanges on world affairs and also the Adventist position on health.

 Paulsen also visited Stanislav Hocevar, Roman Catholic archbishop of Belgrade.
 The prelate's numerous questions about the faith and theology of the Seventh-day Adventist Church gave Paulsen an in-depth opportunity to explain the church's understanding of Bible teachings."

 Relationship with the World Council of Churches

 While not being a member church of the World Council of Churches, the Adventist Church has participated in its assemblies in an observer capacity.

-World Council of Churches see Seventh-day Adventist Church as "a denomination of conservative evangelical Christians".
+World Council of Churches see Seventh-day Adventist Church as "a denomination of conservative evangelical Christians"Seventh-day Adventist Church | World Council of Churches.